Welcome to Soul Fitness LA!

 We’re located on PCH, between Ave D & E. West side (Beach side) of PCH.
 Across from Crossfit Redondo.

 Parking : Sorry we can't take PCH parking.
 FREE street parking on Ave D & E!
 Please park on West side (Beach side) of Ave-D or Ave-E and walk over to avoid busy PCH traffic.
 It's about 1 minute walk.
 Since we don't have a parking lot, we save PCH parking for the packaging store & music store next to us for their customers to transfer their big packages & equipments.

-Arrive early: Register online for a class or arrive at least 15 minutes before the scheduled class to register in person.
-Be sure to say it's your first time and let the teacher know if you have any injuries he/she should know about!
+Before Class: Register online for a class or arrive at least 15 minutes before the scheduled class to register in person.
+Be sure to say it’s your first time and let the teacher know if you have any injuries he/she should know about!
 Some teachers provide light hands on adjustments, please let the teacher know before class if you rather not be touched during class your practice.

-What to bring: A smile to share - you are going to feel amazing!
+What to bring: A smile to share 🙂 you are going to feel amazing!
 Yoga mat.
-Water if you need and a towel for sweat & a yoga mat -if you forget or don't have one, we rent mats for $2 and towels for rental for $1.
+Water if you need and a towel for sweat - if you forget or don't have one, we rent mats for $2 and towels for rental for $1.
 Free rentals with each check-in to the studio through Yelp or social media.
-We also have community water for free and bottled water for sale.
-(If you are bringing your cell phone, please put it on silent when you enter).
+We also have community water for free and cold bottled water & cold drinks for sale.
+(If you are bringing your cell phone into the studio, please put it on silent when you enter).
 Most of all, come as you are!

 New to Yoga?
 Awesome!
 Welcome!